Greenlight5/Advanced-Topics-in-Machine-Learning/README.md

 The project was a collaborative effort, combining data preprocessing, supervised learning implementation, and unsupervised analysis to extract meaningful insights from the dataset.

  **Team members: Esty Carmiel and Dean Israel**

+ # notice: the project contains a lot of models so be patient. it will finish run the notebook approximately 8 min.